Major professional sports leagues in the United States and Canada: National Football League

 The National Football League is a professional American football league and was founded in 1920 as a combination of various teams from regional leagues such as the Ohio League, the New York Pro Football League, and the Chicago circuit as a successor to Western Pennsylvania Professional Football Circuit.
 For its first two seasons, 1920 and 1921, it was known as the "American Professional Football Association" (APFA) before changing its name to the current name in 1922.
 The NFL partially absorbed the All-America Football Conference in 1949 and merged with the American Football League in 1970.
 It has 32 teams, all located in the United States.
 As of 2015, NFL games have the largest per-game attendance among domestic professional leagues in the world, and is the most popular league in the U.S. in terms of television ratings and merchandising.
-Its championship game, the Super Bowl, is the most watched annual event on U.S. television, with Super Bowl XLIX being the single most-watched program in U.S. television history.
+Its championship game, the Super Bowl, is the most watched annual event on U.S. television, with Super Bowl LIX being the single most-watched program in U.S. television history.
 The NFL is the only one of the "Big Four" leagues not to have a team in Canada, where the Canadian Football League is the premier professional league in a similar gridiron football sport of Canadian football.

 National Hockey League

 The National Hockey League is widely recognized as the world's premier professional ice hockey league, and is the only "Big Four" league to have been founded in Canada.
 It was formed in 1917 as a successor to the Canadian National Hockey Association (founded in 1909), taking all but one of the NHA's teams.
 The NHL partially absorbed the rival World Hockey Association in 1979.
-There are 32 teams, with 25 in the U.S. and 7 in Canada.
+There are 32 teams, with 25 in the United States and 7 in Canada.
 The most popular sports league in Canada, and widely followed across the northern and northeastern U.S., the NHL has expanded westward and southward in recent decades to attempt to gain a more national following in the United States, in cities such as Denver, San Jose, Dallas, Miami, Nashville, Salt Lake City, Raleigh, Tampa, Las Vegas, and Seattle with varying success.
 The NHL has more Canadian teams (seven) than MLB, the NBA, and MLS combined (five).